|

 Everything you need to know about:(a) Mastering operators, error values, naming techniques, and absolute versus relative references (b) Debugging formulas and using the auditing tools (c) Importing and exporting XML files and mapping the data to specific cells (d) Using Excel 2003’s rights management feature (e) Working magic with array formulas (f) Developing custom formulas to produce the results you need

 Take control of the bottom line using expert techniques and Excel's powerful financial capabilities!
-Whether you own a small business or work for a large corporation; whether you are looking for help making financial and business decisions - this book is for you.
+Whether you own a small business or work for a large corporation this book can offer guidance ranging from financial statements to marketing and quality decision making.
+Updated to include examples of new Excel features such as sparklines.
 Professional advice and guidance from an experienced author provide the answers to your most pressing questions.

 Click here for details about obtaining this file |